Useful tips for travelling with a baby

 When leaving the country, it is important that babies are protected against diseases in the place of travel.
 Parents must speak with their family doctor about where they are vacationing with the baby.
 The doctor can help to decide if any extra vaccinations are necessary for travel.

 If the baby is breastfed, it is easier to feed during travel.
-When travelling on a plane, mothers may wish to purchase a seat that provides enough privacy during nursing.
-If this is not possible, moms may wish to use a nursing cover - up blanket.
-If travelling by car, regular stops are important to make sure that the baby is well-fed.
+When traveling on a plane, mothers may wish to purchase a seat that provides enough privacy during nursing.
+If this is not possible, moms may wish to use a nursing cover-up blanket.
+If traveling by car, regular stops are important to make sure that the baby is well-fed.
 Breastfeeding during bus travel is easy - the mother can choose a seat toward the back of the bus or a window seat for privacy.

-Parents who bottle feed must make sure to pack enough bottles to last the entire trip.
-If travelling is going to take a long amount of time, there should be enough bottles to last without washing until the destination is reached.
+Parents who bottle-feed must make sure to pack enough bottles to last the entire trip.
+If traveling is going to take a long amount of time, there should be enough bottles to last without washing until the destination is reached.
 It is important to bring extra cans of formula to make sure that there is always food available to the infant.

 Older babies should be supplied with frequent amounts of food during travel.
 While it seems convenient to stop for takeout during vacations, it is not always best for the baby's health.
 Packing non - perishable foods can help to